Washington State Tax Conference — In Person and Online

-The Hoops Institute for Taxation Research and Planning was formulated through a generous planned gift from Howard D. and B. Phyllis Hoops.
+The Hoops Institute of Taxation Research and Policy was formulated through a generous planned gift from Howard D. and B. Phyllis Hoops.
 The purposes of the Institute were specified in a gift use agreement signed by Mr. and Mrs. Hoops on February 22, 2012.
 Professor Jeffrey Gramlich was hired and the Institute began operations in fall 2014.

 The Institute is affiliated with and housed within the Department of Accounting.